See yourself realistically 2: Identify challenges in your life

 Notice how the new statements are less critical.
 They’re using a more factual, neutral tone.
 They also suggest possible ways to solve problems.

-If you have a growth mindset, you believe you can learn new skills.
-You’ll be more willing to change the way you act.
+If you have a growth mindset, you’ll be more willing to change the way you act.

 Alice may need to challenge some beliefs about herself.
 For example, the belief she should be doing more for everyone.

 After all, how can she do more than she already is?
 And her guilt about needing time alone isn’t appropriate.
 Each time she feels guilty, she can remind herself of everything she does for others, and that she deserves time to herself.

 What unrealistic beliefs do you hold about yourself?